- Practice Areas

 Toward the end of your workers’ compensation case, you may be asked to undergo a Functional Capacity Evaluation (FCE).
-Before agreeing to do so, make sure you speak with your attorney and fully understand the pros and cons of undergoing an FCE.
+Before agreeing to do so, make sure you speak with attorney Christopher Simon and fully understand the pros and cons of undergoing an FCE.
 Here is a brief overview of FCEs and when it might be beneficial for you to submit to an FCE.

 A Functional Capacity Evaluation (FCE) is a series of tests prescribed by a doctor to evaluate your physical capabilities as they pertain to your work duties.
 These tests typically range from two to four hours and test a variety of physical skills, such as lifting, flexibility, endurance, strength, the range of motion, and any other skills required for your job.
 The goal of an FCE is to determine what your physical abilities are, whether you’re able to return to work, and which tasks you’re able to take on when you do return to work.
 You are expected to put in your best effort during an FCE so that the doctor can get a clear picture of your capabilities.